ParkinsonLab/Architect/dependency/CarveMe/README.md

 DOI: https://doi.org/10.1093/nar/gky537

-Developed at the European Molecular Biology Laboratory (2017-2018).
-Released under an Apache License.
+CarveMe has been developed at the European Molecular Biology Laboratory (2017-2018), and is released under an Apache License (included here).